YinJC/uk-tex-faq/FAQ-emptynum.md

----
-layout: page
-title: I asked for ''empty'', but the page is numbered
+# I asked for ''empty'', but the page is numbered
----

 If you use `\pagestyle{empty}` and you find some pages are numbered anyway, you are probably encountering one of the style